umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 ### Why provide a Custom Dashboard for your editors?

-It is generally considered good practice when you build an Umbraco site to provide a custom dashboard to welcome your editors and provide information about the site and/or provide a helpful gateway to common functionality the editors will use.
+It is generally considered good practice to provide a custom dashboard to welcome your editors to the backoffice of your site.
+You can provide information about the site and/or provide a helpful gateway to common functionality the editors will use.
-This guide will show the basics of creating a custom 'Welcome Message' dashboard and then show how you can go a little further to provide interaction using AngularJS.
+This guide will show the basics of creating a custom 'Welcome Message' dashboard.
+The guide will also show how you can go a little further to provide interaction using AngularJS.

 The finished dashboard will give the editors an overview of which pages and media files they've worked on most recently.